Dunbird/CTF-Writeups/crymem/readme.md

+# Crymem Write Up
 ## Files Provided
 ##### **aes_sample.c**
 This file is an encryption script.
 From analyzing it, what I can conclude is that it takes the file holding the flag > reads it > loads the contents into memory > deletes the contents > uses an encryption key, and IV >  encrypts the contents > then prints the encrypted data and the IV

 ##### **memdump.raw**
 This is a capture of the memory where the flag was loaded.
 However, after trying to load it into volatility, it seems we cannot work with it.
-Loading it into volatility and FTK Imager shows strings are stored within it.
+Loading it into [Volatility](https://github.com/volatilityfoundation/volatility) and [FTK Imager](https://www.exterro.com/digital-forensics-software/ftk-imager) shows strings are stored within it.

 ### Getting Key information